 Conclusion.
 The power supply electronics is not obviously bad.

 Note that the Drawing BS-D-8M-0-13 in the Maintenance Manual shows Read and Write with filled-in diamonds as arrow heads.
-According to Figure 10-1, this notation indicates a negative level signal, that is, one where false is indicated with a negative voltage.
+According to Figure 10-1, this notation indicates a negative level signal, that is, one where true is indicated with a negative voltage.
 Drawing BS-D-8M-0-15 shows Inhibit as a negative level.